ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 is tricked into accepting Evidence coming from a past epoch as fresh, while in the meantime the Attester has been compromised.

-This attack is mitigated if the transport provides the ability to detect reordering and drop.
+Reordering and dropping attacks are mitigated if the transport provides the ability to detect reordering and drop.
 However, the delay attack described above can't be thwarted in this manner.